-The Trump administration on Tuesday ordered a winding down of the Obama-era Deferred Action for Childhood Arrivals (DACA) program, which protects from deportation young undocumented immigrants who were brought to the United States by their parents.
-Providing no legislative road map, Trump called on Congress to “legalize” DACA before he phases out the program next March.
-Trump’s move puts at risk of deportation some 800,000 “dreamers” who received temporary work permits and other benefits through DACA.
+On Monday afternoon, senators took some initial steps towards launching debate on the fate of the Obama-era program, Deferred Action for Childhood Arrivals (DACA), which protects from deportation young undocumented immigrants who were brought to the United States by their parents.
+Last fall, President Trump called on Congress to “legalize” DACA before he phases out the program in March.

 1. Polarized parties